Variational Properties of Decomposable Functions. Part II: Strong Second-Order Theory: Equivalence between Other Conditions

 Condition (i) is the $\SSOSC$ \cref{ssosc}.
 Condition (ii) is an equivalent characterization of tilt-stability of the local minimizer $\bar x$.
 It is further equivalent to a strong second-order condition based on Mordukhovich's coderivative, see \cite[Theorem 4.6 (ii)]{DruMorNhg14}.
 We refer to \cite{PolRoc98,DruLew13,DruMorNhg14} for more background and additional relations.
 Conditions (iii), (iv), and (x) connect the $\SSOSC$ to the strong metric regularity of the subdifferential, the normal map, and the natural residual.
 Following the discussion after \cref{cond_gj}, invertibility of the matrices $M \in \mathcal M_{\mathrm{nor}}^\tau(\bar z)$ in condition (v) is equivalent to the CD-regularity of $\oFnor$ at $\bar z$.
 Due to $\mathcal M_{\mathrm{nat}}^\tau(\bar x) = \tau \mathcal M_{\mathrm{nor}}^\tau(\bar z)^\top$, condition (v) can also be equivalently expressed using $\mathcal M_{\mathrm{nat}}^\tau(\bar x)$ and the natural residual $\oFnat$.
 In particular, noticing $\partial\oFnat(\bar x)h \subseteq \mathcal M_{\mathrm{nat}}^\tau(\bar x)h$, $h \in \Rn$, (see \cite{clarke1990optimization}), condition (v) implies CD-regularity of $\oFnat$ at $\bar x$.
 (If $I-\tau\nabla^2f(\bar x)$ is invertible, then it follows $\mathcal M_{\mathrm{nat}}^\tau(\bar x) = \partial\oFnat(\bar x)$ and (v) is fully equivalent to CD-regularity of $\oFnat$, cf. \cite[Lemma 1]{chan2008constraint}).
 Condition (vi) is a BD-regularity-type analogue of (v).
 Conditions (vii) and (viii) are the Bouligand and Clarke variant of the second-order condition \cref{cond_gj} that was initially proposed in \cite{ouyang2021trust}.
 The generalized version (ix) of (viii) was used in \cite{ouyang2021trust} to prove global-to-local transition and superlinear convergence of a trust region-based semismooth Newton method.

 We note that when $\psi$ is convex, then $\rd^2\psi(\bar x|0)$ is convex due to \cite[Theorem 13.20]{rockafellar2009variational}, and the strong second-order necessary condition holds automatically.
 Therefore, in the convex case, we obtain equivalence between BD- and CD-regularity.
-Similar results have been established for convex semidefinite programming problems \cite{chan2008constraint}.
+In \cite{chan2008constraint}, similar results have been established for a KKT-based stationary measure for convex semidefinite programming problems.